-I am a Postdoctoral Fellow in the Faculty of History and the OSGA Latin American Centre and an associate member of St Antony’s College at the University of Oxford.
+I am a historian whose research and teaching focus on Latin America and the global history of Catholicism.
+At present, I am a Postdoctoral Fellow in the Faculty of History and the OSGA Latin American Centre and an associate member of St Antony’s College at the University of Oxford.
 Through my fellowship, I am part of the transnational project, “The Global Pontificate of Pius XII: Catholicism in a Divided World.'“

 My current research examines how people excluded from full citizenship contested those exclusions and constructed alternative forms of civic belonging amid sweeping societal and political change in twentieth-century Brazil in conjunction with the progressive Catholic Church.
 A parallel line of inquiry in my work explores how historians can work with historically marginalized communities through collaborative archiving and digitization projects as well as spatial analysis using methods such as GIS and Urban Intermedia.

 My work has appeared or is forthcoming in the American Historical Review, the Hispanic American Historical Review, The Americas, and the Journal of Urban History.
 I have written for the public in The Washington Post and ReVista: The Harvard Review of Latin America.
+My research has been supported by the Leverhulme Trust through the British Academy/Leverhulme Small Research Grants Scheme, a Fulbright-Hays DDRA Fellowship, the Tinker Foundation, the Modern Endangered Archive Program, and a John Fell OUP Fund Grant from Oxford University, among others.

 Current book project